japl-lang/japl/README.md

 # japl
-JAPL is an interpreted, dynamically-typed, garbage-collected and minimalistic programming language
+JAPL is an interpreted, dynamically-typed, garbage-collected and minimalistic programming language with C- and Java-like syntax.

 # J.. what?